miklevin/MikeLev.in/_posts/2024-11-16-fighting-dunning-kruger-effect.md

 **Me**: Yes, exactly.
 And now just respond open-endedly with our thoughts, Claude.

+## Claude's Response: Embracing Elegant Rebellion

-**Claude**: This is a fascinating architectural challenge that really gets at the heart of modern web application design patterns.
+This is a fascinating architectural challenge that really gets at the heart of modern web application design patterns.
 The way you're approaching it - using a log-based state management system combined with progressive parameter collection - is quite elegant.

+### Key Architectural Wins

 What I particularly appreciate is how it solves multiple problems simultaneously: